Skip to main content

 You are at higher risk if:

-• You are 45 years old or older and have an overweight body mass index; or
+• You are 45 or older

-What Does a Diagnosis Mean?
+What a Prediabetes Diagnosis Means

 With prediabetes, your body may be producing less insulin, your insulin sensitivity may be decreasing, or a combination of both.
 Insulin regulates the level of blood glucose helping your body turn carbohydrates into energy.
 Having high blood glucose puts you at risk for developing some long-term effects associated with diabetes such as blindness, damage to nerves and kidneys, and circulatory system problems.